 - The Anti-AI Filter: Run your business hypotheses through a prompt that acts as a skeptical investor: “Identify the one part of this business that requires a human to sign a legal contract or take physical accountability on-site.
 If that doesn’t exist, tell me why this digital-only business is a trap.”

-To survive or build a viable business in this AI Age, you have to stop thinking like a software developer and start thinking like a process auditor.
-You aren’t selling “intelligence”; you are selling the removal of a headache that currently costs a business money, time, or legal liability.
+To survive this AI Age, you must stop thinking like a software developer and start thinking like a process auditor.
+You aren’t selling “intelligence.”
+You are selling the removal of a headache that costs a business money, time, or legal liability.
+By focusing on long-term accumulation and remaining rooted in human-centric skills, the anxieties generated by the hype cycle will dissipate.
+Find the friction, apply the tool, and own the outcome.